benshimonz/V1/README.md

 **A green rectangle** is connected to an entity or to a relationship, and represents an entity's / relationship's property.
 It contains the property's name, and may contain constraints on the value of that property, expressed by an equation (e.g. 'age > 30').
 A green rectangle may also contain a **property tag**, depicted by a numeric index wrapped in **purple curly brackets**.
 A property tag serves as a placeholder for the property's value in a given assignment, and can be used to define constraints on the value of other properties (e.g. age > {1}, where {1} is defined as the age of another entity).
 More on property tags - later.

+If a green rectangle contains only a property tag (with no constraints) - any property value is evaluated as valid.

 _**Q3:** Any person who owns a phone, and his first name is Lior **(v1)**_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q003-1.png)